Biometric verification of voters in Bihar’s panchayat polls was mandatory. Here’s how that went down

 Meanwhile, the SEC monitored the voter metrics virtually via a dashboard.
 While the biometric verification system could conduct verifications offline, Sinha said that it would pause syncing with the SEC’s dashboard in case internet connectivity was disrupted but then update it once connectivity was restored.
 The system for biometric verification was installed in each polling booth in the State, Sinha added.

 The SEC’s IT department received authorisation from the central government to conduct the verification against the Aadhaar biometric database, Sinha said.
-MediaNama reached out to Bihar State Election Commissioner Dr. Deepak Prasad for a copy of the correspondence that conveyed the authorisation.
+MediaNama reached out to Bihar State Election Commissioner Dr. Deepak Prasad for a copy of the correspondence that conveyed the authorisation, details of the number of people who were not allowed to vote following the biometric verification and the system’s accuracy.
 We will update this post if a response is received.

 Fraud reported after biometric verification in elections